Lux-Robotics/Iris/README.md

     - stream_port: The port that the stream is served under
 - use_networktables: Toggle for NetworkTables support
 - capture: Capture method `WIP`
 - detector: The detector to use.
-Valid options are `aruco` and `apriltag3`
+Valid options are `aruco` and `apriltag`
 - solvepnp_method: The solvepnp method to use.
 Valid options are `singletag` and `multitag`

 ## NetworkTables Output